Coronavirus Updates and Information

 Town Council Meetings

-In order to adhere with the Shelter in Place Order, the Danville Town Council will holdtheir April 7, 2020 meeting remotely using the Zoom app.
-The meeting will begin at 5:00p.m.
-Members of the community will be able to watch the meeting using the app andwill have the opportunity to speak during ‘For the Good of the Town’ and during publichearings.
-In the days leading up to the meeting we will post the URL to join the meetingand any other relevant information to the Town’s website and all social media platforms.
+In order to adhere with the Shelter in Place Order, the Danville Town Council will hold their meetings remotely using the Zoom app.
+Members of the community will be able to watch the meeting using the app.
+In the days leading up to the meeting we will post the URL to join the meeting and any other relevant information to the Town’s website at www.danville.ca.gov/agendas.

-Certain construction projects and activities are allowed, within constraints, as long as social distancing practices are used during construction.
+All construction projects and activities are now allowed, provided that they comply with ‘construction project safety protocols.’
 Please review the Permitting Services During Shelter-In-Place, which includes Frequently Asked Questions.

 Other Town Facilities